-After you have performed the measurements, you'll need to export each one individually as a .frd file.
-In REW, this is done using File, Export, measurement as text.
-Just specify .frd as the file extension and its format will be compatible with MSO.
+After you have performed the measurements, you'll need to export your measurements as text files.
+In REW, this is most easily done using File, Export, Export all measurements as text from the REW main menu.
+For more details, see these instructions.
 If you have e.g. four subs, and you're integrating them with left and right main speakers, you'll have six measurements per listening position.
 You'll need to keep track of which speaker or sub was being measured, and what the listening position was via careful choice of file names.
-It's also reccommended to save explanatory text in the comments section of the exported file.
-This is done in REW by activating the measurement tab of each measurement, located on the left side of the REW main window, and typing the text into the measurement's text box.
-These comments will be saved in the exported .frd file, and can still be read even after importing the file into MSO.

-For the purposes of this tutorial though, you won't need to do any measurements first.
+The tutorial is designed so you won't need to do any measurements first.
 Just download the sample files.
 They contain all the measurement data you'll need, exported from REW into text files that are ready to import into MSO.